Why this course?

 How can I fund my course?

 Deciding to study the MBA is a considerable financial investment.
-You’re advised to research how you're going to finance this as early as possible.
+We ask you to research how you're going to finance this as early as possible.

-The majority of students on the full-time programme as self-funded.
+The majority of students on the full-time programme are self-funded.
 UK students can apply to loan schemes to fund their studies and non-UK usually raise their own finances through bank loans or scholarships.

 The University's Finance Office administers instalment plans for tuition fee payments by self-funded students.
 Details can be found at http://www.strath.ac.uk/finance/student/tuitionfees/

 The Career Development Loan Scheme is run in partnership with the UK Government's Department of Education and Employment.
 It's available at the following banks:

 For further information on eligibility visit the web-pages at www.lifelonglearning.co.uk/cdl/index.htm

 Details of university scholarships are available at www.strath.ac.uk/search/scholarships/

 We recognise that career development is one of the main reasons why people invest in an MBA.
 The MBA job market offers plenty of global opportunities but can be complex and challenging.

 That's why we offer a dedicated careers service for MBA students.
 This consists of career planning and skills development as well as unlimited access to personal advice and coaching.
 Our careers service is delivered in-house and by a team of top consultants.